Cut 350 g boneless chicken thigh into bite size pieces. (Approx 50g, 1.7 oz per piece)

-In a zip lock bag or tupperware, add 1 tbsp Japanese soy sauce (koikuchi shoyu), 1 tbsp sake, ¼ tsp ground black pepper, 2 tsp grated garlic and 1 tsp grated ginger root together with the chicken pieces and marinate for 30 mins in the refrigerator.Once marinated, start preheating a pan of oil to 160 °C °C (320 °F).
-It should be about 3cm deep (just over 1 inch).
+Add 1 tbsp Japanese soy sauce (koikuchi shoyu), 1 tbsp sake, ¼ tsp ground black pepper, 2 tsp grated garlic and 1 tsp grated ginger root to a sealable container.
+Mix until combined, then add the chicken pieces and mix until evenly coated.
+Marinate in the fridge for 30 mins.After about 25 minutes, start preheating a pan of cooking oil to 160 °C (320 °F).
+It should be about 3cm deep (just over 1 inch) for shallow frying.

 Sprinkle about 5 tbsp potato starch (katakuriko) onto a plate.
 Shake the excess marinade off each chicken piece before rolling it in the starch.